robinboncoeur/Projects/docs/music/Sketches.md

         margin-left: 20px; margin-bottom: 10px;" />

 I so envy the real composers I follow on MS and elsewhere: they create melodies.
 Mozart once said something to the tune of "the melody is everything".
 Yeah, so I don't hear melodies, much.
 For me, harmonies are a melody.
 Which makes for weird compositions and strained listening, I know.
-This is why I'm still doing "Sketches"... [in this one](https://musescore.com/user/29275325/scores/12033163), I've actually - FINALLY - sort-of cobbled together a wee melody.
-The romance period theme is suggested by the an image no longer in the title, an image I generated in Stable Diffusion / ComfyUI.
+This is why I'm still doing "Sketches": [in Northwind](https://musescore.com/user/29275325/scores/12033163), I've actually-**FINALLY**-sort-of cobbled together a wee melody.
+The romance period theme is suggested by the another image long ago replaced, an image I generated in ComfyUI.
+Which this one is, as well.

 ETA: although this is probably not the right thing to do - I always seem to do those not-right-to-do things - I simply couldn't leave well-enough alone and changed a few things: whether for the better isn't really my call.
 Using the vastly-improved MuseSounds instead of the DAW render.

 Thanks for listening.

 ETA: I've reviewed this score.
 I found glaring issues (not all, clearly) which I've corrected.
 This is a long way from being what I had intended... oh well.
+The issues appear to 'surface' after exporting to MIDI and importing into a DAW using more sophisticated instrument libraries.
+It almost feels like my ear had been tricked to believing what I was hearing was 'correct'.
+I shudder to think what it would sound like, played by an actual ensemble.

 <audio controls="controls">